 Delegates can also find out more about Inmarsat’s open platform and involvement with the third-party developer community during CommunicAsia 2016.

 Inmarsat plc is the leading provider of global mobile satellite communications services.
 Since 1979, Inmarsat has been providing reliable voice and high-speed data communications to governments, enterprises and other organizations, with a range of services that can be used on land, at sea or in the air.
-Inmarsat employs around 1,600 staff in more than 60 locations around the world, with a presence in the major ports and centres of commerce on every continent.
+Inmarsat employs around 1,600 staff in more than 60 locations around the world, with a presence in the major ports and centers of commerce on every continent.
 Inmarsat is listed on the London Stock Exchange (LSE:ISAT.L).

 The Inmarsat press release newsfeed and corporate updates are on @InmarsatGlobal.